911-Benedek-RobertGeorge/Bachelor-Thesis/README.md

 # WorkShare

 https://work-share.netlify.app/
+Please note that to access the deployed version, you will need to have Metamask with the Mumbai network properly configured.

 In the current business environment, companies and employees face the weighty burden of government taxes and contributions, ranging from 35\% to 47.25\% of the gross salary  in Romania \cite{anaf-contributii}, alongside the additional transfer costs imposed by banks.
 This dual challenge places a substantial financial strain on businesses.
 Another significant challenge is finding hardworking software developers and scalability, especially when limited to local talent pools.